hoeken/PsychicHttp/README.md

 * No url rewriting (but you can use request->redirect)

 # v1.1: Event Source Plan
+    * Changes
         * clean up class and callback names
-    * inspect the code for memory leaks and other issues
         * update the arduino example and test it
+        * remove the esp_err_t call from onOpen and onClose callbacks
+        * figure out how to redirect http requests to https
+    * Testing
         * update the benchmark to be v1.1 compatible
+        * inspect the code for memory leaks and other issues
         * make a curl script that loads a page over and over to test the clients stuff for memory leaks
         * make a javascript page that open and closes websocket connections over and over to test that.
         * make a javascript page that open and closes eventsource connections over and over to test that.
-    * remove the esp_err_t call from onOpen and onClose callbacks
         * run loadtest benchmarks
-    * figure out how to redirect http requests to https

 # Roadmap / Longterm TODO